TapiwaHerbetNosenga/TapiwaHerbetNosenga/README.md

-# I am Herbet Tapiwa Nosenga and I am a student aspiring to become a front end software developer.
+# I am Herbet Tapiwa Nosenga and I am a qualified full stack developer.
 I am very interested in emerging technologies that can improve the lives people worldwide and hope to one day help produce these technologies myself. #

 ## My skills and Technologies I have learned: ##
 * Javascript
-* HTML
-* CSS
+* NextJS
-* Tailwind
+* C

 ## My Projects: ##
 * [Mock Banking Website](https://github.com/TapiwaHerbetNosenga/HERNOS284_fto2401_A_HerbetNosenga_SDF11)